What's Happening Now

 Summer 2022: Construction scheduled to be complete

 The school was built in 1960.
 The pre-improvement capacity is 383 students.

 - Secure front entry and office modifications

 - Improve sidewalk & site circulation

-- Add three permanent classrooms, remove portable classrooms
+- Add four permanent classrooms, remove portable classrooms

 - Renovate classrooms for student support services